ignacio68/distance-control/README.md

-# com.controldistance.app
+# Covid 1 Distance Control

-> A native application built with NativeScript-Vue
+> This application serves to control the distance travel by the user from his home

 ## Usage